Reid Coolsaet 'pumped' to win men's race at Toronto Waterfront 10K | CBC Sports

 2-time Canadian Olympian rebounds from 2017 struggles; Toronto resident Sasha Gollish top woman

-Reid Coolsaet overcame his struggles in last year's Toronto Waterfront 10K with a first-place performance on Saturday, while fellow distance runner Sasha Gollish extended her winning streak.
+Reid Coolsaet overcame his struggles in last year's Toronto Waterfront 10K with a first-place performance at Saturday's third annual event, while fellow distance runner Sasha Gollish extended her winning streak.

 Pumped to win today!
 Big difference from struggling at this race 1 year ago.
 Still much more work to do to get back. <a href="https://twitter.com/hashtag/waterfront10k?src=hash&ref_src=twsrc%5Etfw">#waterfront10k</a> <a href="https://twitter.com/hashtag/comeback?src=hash&ref_src=twsrc%5Etfw">#comeback</a> <a href="https://t.co/8ZhPthDFEu">https://t.co/8ZhPthDFEu</a>—@ReidCoolsaet